Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Formulation

 which depends on the geometrical parameters of the cavity and the number of relevant photon modes quantified by the cutoff $\Lambda$.
-For example, for $d=0.5$nm, $\epsilon_r=1$, $\lambda_c=0.5\mu$m, and $\Lambda=10q_c$, one obtains a coupling of $g_{\rm eff}\approx 4\times 10^{-4}$, similar to the analogous results in atomic systems \cite{devoret2007}.
+For example, one can consider a simple square lattice with lattice constant $d=0.5$nm and assume $\epsilon_r=1$, $\lambda_c=0.5\mu$m, and $\Lambda=10q_c$, and the coupling strength can be evaluated to be $g_{\rm eff}\approx 4\times 10^{-4}$, similar to the analogous results in atomic systems \cite{devoret2007}.
+The proper value of the cutoff $\Lambda$, characterizing the ability of confining high-frequency photon modes, depends on the actual structure and electromagnetic properties of the cavity and should be determined using first-principle simulations in the most general settings.
 It is worth noting that, in free-space solids, the renormalization $r_{ij}$ has already been summed over all modes and absorbed into the hopping parameter $t_{ij}$, while the cavity-induced renormalization corresponds to the change in $r_{ij}$ when the cavity is present.
 This analysis will be performed in Sec.~\ref{sec:FP}.

 In subwavelength cavities, a further enhancement can be gained by compression of the effective mode volume $V_{\rm mode}$ below the volume $V=L_xL_yL_z$ of the whole experimental setup.
 To strengthen $g_{\rm eff}\sim 10^{-4}$ to the ultrastrong coupling regime $g_{\rm eff}\gtrsim 0.1$, an enhancement factor of $A\sim 10^5$ is necessary \cite{schlawin2019,wang2019}.
 This setting could then correspond to Situation I discussed in the introduction, where the free-space matter Hamiltonian includes the dressing by vacuum photons, while the renormalization factor related to the compressed modes is treated separately and accounts for the cavity effect on the band structure.